SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ```
 as intended.

 Now we need to implement mathematical module.
 Again, we will write a code, assuming that we already have functions for integrating and searching roots of equation.
 In this case, we should reach an agreement on which signature this functions would have.
-I'm going to use the [Newthon's method](https://en.wikipedia.org/wiki/Newton%27s_method) for solving equations and the [Simpson's rule](https://en.wikipedia.org/wiki/Simpson%27s_rule) for calculating an integral.
+I'm going to use the [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) for solving equations and the [Simpson's rule](https://en.wikipedia.org/wiki/Simpson%27s_rule) for calculating an integral.
 According to requirements of these methods, the signatures would be the following:
 ```C
 double integrate(double (*f)(double), double a, double b, double eps) {
     return 0;